Route Grade Votings

 Total votes cast 75

 A fine piece of roof climbing.
-Climb through the stacked roof to a good hold, a massive lock-off or a short leap is needed to reach the break under the roof.
+Head through the stacked roof to a good hold where a massive lock-off or a short leap is needed to reach the break under the roof.
 The crux of The Tippler remains.

 Login to your ROCKFAX account to add your comments - Search for comments.

 Not technical-just steep and pumpy .The big lock off isn't too bad if you just grit your teeth and go,the hold your'e going for is good.The hard bit for me was the crux of the normal route(as usual!)

 A 'safe' fall off the crux - as my photo demonstrates...

 I liked the fall so much I did it 3X!
 The target hold is actually good -- once you reach it.
 A belief move.